LeireChavarri/Danfoss-Data-Science-Challenge/DataScienceChallenge_Description.md

 # Danfoss Data Science Challenge - IT Days 2023

-<h3 style="text-align: center;"> Help us reduce the energy consumption of buildings and win a trip to the Digital Nations Conference in Venice!</h3>
+<h3 style="text-align: center;"> Help us reduce the energy consumption of buildings and have a chance to win a trip to the Digital Nations Conference in Venice!</h3>

 Danfoss is excited to announce our inaugural software conference for digital talents.
 This event will offer a unique opportunity to expand your network and connect with professionals in the software development industry.
 As a top leading company in digitalization and energy-efficient solutions, our conference will showcase the latest technologies and trends in the field.
 We invite you to join us for this unique opportunity and unparalleled experience.